1966 UCI Track Cycling World Championships

 The 1966 UCI Track Cycling World Championships were the World Championship for track cycling.
 They took place in Frankfurt, West Germany from 29 August to 4 September 1966.
 Eleven events were contested, 9 for men (3 for professionals, 6 for amateurs) and 2 for women.

+In the same period, the 1966 UCI Road World Championships were organized at the Nürburgring.